OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/Comment/Comment.md

 Examples of annotation use include:

 *   indicate whether the command file is read-only
+*   indicate the author, version, documentation URL and source URL for the command file to help with maintenance
 *   indicate whether the command file is a template that requires expansion before processing
 *   indicate the expected status for a command file used in testing, which allows success and failure conditions to be handled
 *   indicate input requirements for the command file, such as software and datastore characteristics, including version and configuration properties
 *   indicate whether a root/admin user is required to run the command file, useful when testing system-level software on Linux

 The following examples illustrate typical annotation syntax.
 In some cases, annotations have no parameters and in other cases parameters may be optional or required.